AutomatedArchitecture/android-sirenofshame/README.md

 android-sirenofshame
 ====================

-Convert your Android into a devious solution for keeping your team from breaking the build.
+Convert your Android into a devious solution that keeps your team from breaking the build ... while simultaneously giving the impression of making the project more fun.